RowanGregoire/rowangregoire.github.io/_pages/about.md

   - /about.html
 ---

-I am a geoscience Ph.D. student at the University of Wisconsin - Madison in Dr. Annie Bauer's [Earth Evolution Group](https://bauer.geoscience.wisc.edu/).
+I am a completing a Ph.D. in geoscience at the University of Wisconsin - Madison in Dr. Annie Bauer's [Earth Evolution Group](https://bauer.geoscience.wisc.edu/).

 My research uses geochemistry and computational science to understand the formation and evolution of Earth's continental crust over billion-year timescales.